Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 3. **sample_data**: Contains **SAMPLE (small)** data that can be used for early development or testing.
 Typically, not more than several (5) Mbs.
 Not for full or large data-sets.

 **NOTE:**
-Please make sure other than the readme.md file, all documentation-related content (text, markdowns, images, other document files) that are NOT used during the project execution must reside in the folder named “docs” (all lowercase).
+Make sure other than the readme.md file, all documentation-related content (text, markdowns, images, other document files) that are NOT used during the project execution must reside in the folder named “docs” (all lowercase).
 This is a special folder ignored by Azure Machine Learning execution so that contents in this folder do not get copied to compute target unnecessarily.
-Objects in this folder also don’t count towards the 25 MB cap for project size, so you can store large image files needed in your documentation for example.
+Objects in this folder also don’t count towards the 25-MB cap for project size, so you can store large image files needed in your documentation for example.
 They are still tracked by Git through Run History.

 ## Project Planning And Execution
 To deploy [Visual Studio Online (Team Services)](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) for planning, managing and executing your data science projects, detailed instructions are provided [here](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/project-execution.md).

 ## Release Notes
-Release of this template is associated wtih the preview release of Azure Machine Learning (September 2017).
+Release of this template is associated with the preview release of Azure Machine Learning (September 2017).
 We are continuously improving TDSP based on customer experience and feedback, and releasing new features.
 Refer to [TDSP](https://github.com/Azure/Microsoft-TDSP) page for more information.

 ## Ask Questions
 We would love to hear back from your own experience with the TDSP.
 Should you have any questions or suggestions, create a new discussion thread on the [Issues Tab](https://github.com/Azure/Microsoft-TDSP/issues).